-I am an atheist, anarchist blogger and writer: I don’t believe in the human construct of God, nor in the current systems of geopolitics.
+I am an atheist, anarchist writer (author, novelist, satirist, commentator, poet) and blogger: I don’t believe in the human construct of God, and there are better ways of making a planet work.
 I’m taking medication for chronic depression and I have other mental health issues.
 I smoke cannabis to deal with my anxiety.
 I’m also an alcoholic.
 I have a personal website: www.stevelaker.net

 Once upon a time, I ran a successful business.
 I had a nice flat in a manor house in Bexley, with a swimming pool.
 Before that, I was married for ten years and lived in Catford.
 Drinking destroyed it all.

 After a lengthy battle, I now have my drinking under control.
 My love of the drink lost me everything and for three years I was homeless.
 I was sleeping rough on the streets for eight months.
 I established a squat in a disused commercial premises and lived there for six months, before being evicted.
 Then I sofa-surfed, stayed with friends and lived above a hellish pub for a while.
 Eventually, the local authority recognised me as being vulnerable and housed me.
 Now I live above a coffee shop in a Kent village, where I have been able to let my writing be my life.
 The war with depression is a longer conflict but I’ve embraced my unique illness.
 I’m 47 (a prime number), divorced and father to two kids who live with their mum.